New African gamebird book by Rob Little

 PhD student Davide Gaglio has been named as overall winner of the BMC Ecology Image competition 2016

-We invite applications for a one-year full-time post-doctoral research opportunity on Dr Arjun Amar's research team.
+We invite applications for a full-time, three-month research assistant opportunity on our Hot Birds Project.